wcm-io/wcm-io-caconfig/editor/src/site/markdown/usage.md

 | [wcm.io Context-Aware Configuration Editor AEM Package with Template Definition](https://maven-badges.herokuapp.com/maven-central/io.wcm/io.wcm.caconfig.editor.package) | [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.wcm/io.wcm.caconfig.editor.package/badge.svg)](https://maven-badges.herokuapp.com/maven-central/io.wcm/io.wcm.caconfig.editor.package) |

 When you are using AEM 6.1 or 6.2 you have to additionally deploy the Apache Sling Context-Aware Configuration bundles (API, SPI, Impl) to AEM.
 In AEM 6.3 you have to update the Apache Sling Context-Aware Configuration SPI and Impl version to the latest version if you want to use Editor version 1.1 and upwards.
-See [here][wcmio-caconfig] for a list of latest Sling bundles.
+See [Deploy and configure Context-Aware Configuration in AEM][deploy-configure-caconfig-in-aem] for details.

 In most cases the default persistence implementation provided by Apache Sling or AEM 6.3 is not enough for the needs of AEM applications. [wcm.io Context-Aware Configuration Extensions][wcmio-caconfig-extensions] provide additional implementations and features.